kevinhuy/panorama/README.md

 ```
 ansible-playbook /path/to/file/panos-check.yaml
 ```
-Execution logs are written to logs/networkaddresses-log.csv and logs/networkobjects-log.csv

 ### configure-network-objects.yaml
 Configures the Network objects and Network Group Objects, executed by command
 ```
 ansible-playbook /path/to/file/configure-network-objects.yaml
 ```
-Execution logs are written to logs
+Execution logs are written to logs/networkaddresses-log.csv and logs/networkobjects-log.csv

 ### configure-service-objects.yaml
 Configures the Service objects and Service Group Objects, executed by command
 ```
 ansible-playbook /path/to/file/configure-service-objects.yaml
 ```
-Execution logs are written to logs
+Execution logs are written to logs/serviceobjects-log.csv and logs/servicegroups-log.csv

 ### configure-security-policy.yaml
 Configured the security-policy.yaml, executed by command
 ```
 ansible-playbook /path/to/file/configure-security-policy.yaml
 ```
-Execution logs are written to logs
+Execution logs are written to logs/securitypolicy.csv

 ## Author